acts-project/acts/docs/howto/profiling.md

 -DACTS_ENABLE_MEMORY_PROFILING=ON
 ```

+## Alternative to Recompiling

-Alternatively, you can avoid rebuiding the project by pointing the LD_PRELOAD environment variable to the profiler library for CPU profiling:
+Alternatively, you can avoid rebuiding the project by pointing the `LD_PRELOAD` environment variable to the profiler library for CPU profiling:

 ```
 LD_PRELOAD="<path/to/libprofiler.so>" <other_options> <path/to/binary> <binary_flags>